hellokathy/6300Spring15Team10Mirror/Project2/D1/DesignDocument.md

 We assume there will only be one user at a time but an issue might arise if they experience growth and need to have two registers with multiple
 accesses to same software.
 Another big assumption is cost benefit.
 This software production needs to be justified and should show the value
 added to the company.
+Users know how to run and install Android Apps.
+System will use API 19 with minimum of Android 16.
+System will be written and displayed in English.

 ### 1.2 Constraints

 Common constraints are budget and time.
 These shouldn’t be a big issue for this project but will affect the quality of the GUI and additional
 functionality.
 The time constraints are subject to the deadlines of the class and the capacity of our group.
+Lasty, the system will be constrained to run only on Android devices.

 ### 1.3 System Environment